micmic210/coffee-trivia/README.md

 * Different coffee beans and their unique flavors
 * Various brewing techniques from around the world
 * Coffee's role in different cultures
-* Func factus and myths about coffee
+* Fun facts and myths about coffee

 ## Features
 * Diverse Questions: Challenge yourself with questions that range from beginner to expert level.